 In 2013, at the age of 64, Diana Nyad became the first person to swim from Cuba to Florida without the aid of a shark cage, swimming 103 miles in fifty-three hours from Havana to Key West.

 The film, The Other Shore – The Diana Nyad Story, part of this year’s International Ocean Film Tour, follows the legendary long-distance swimmer’s five harrowing attempts at the Havana to Key West crossing and the explores the impact her complicated history has on her chances of achieving her lifetime obsession.
-Read more interviews like this in Totally Active Magazine.
+This article was first published on 3rd October 2016 and is a feature piece from Totally Active.

 Totally Active: What was worse?
 The training or the actual swim?